Junker/tcp_server/readme.md

 1. Install as usual (`go get -u github.com/tech10/tcp_server`)
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Ensure everything works and the tests pass (`go test`)
+4. Make sure the benchmarks run successfully as well (`go test -bench .`)
+5. Make sure there aren't any data races in anything (`go test -race; go test -race -bench .`)
-4. Commit your changes (`git commit -am 'Add some feature'`)
+6. Commit your changes (`git commit -am 'Add some feature'`)

 Contribute upstream:

 1. Fork it on GitHub
 2. Add your remote (`git remote add fork git@github.com:tech10/tcp_server.git`)
+3. Complete all the tests stated above.
-3. Push to the branch (`git push fork my-new-feature`)
+4. Push to the branch (`git push fork my-new-feature`)
-4. Create a new Pull Request on GitHub
+5. Create a new Pull Request on GitHub

 Notice: Always use the original import path by installing with `go get`.